Ninety Mile Beach, New Zealand: Name

 Te-Oneroa-a-Tōhē / Ninety Mile Beach is one of many places in New Zealand to have a dual name, consisting of both its former English name and its Māori name.
-This dual name was adopted in 2014 as a result of a Treaty of Waitangi settlement between the New Zealand government and Ngāti Kuri, an iwi based in the area around the beach.
-The Māori name for the beach translates as "the long beach of Tōhē", referencing an early ancestor of Ngāti Kuri.
+This dual name was adopted in 2014 as a result of a Treaty of Waitangi settlement between the New Zealand government and Ngāti Kurī, an iwi based in the area around the beach.
+The Māori name for the beach translates as "the long beach of Tōhē", referencing an early ancestor of Ngāti Kurī.
 The English portion of the dual name has unclear origins and is often the source of confusion, given that the beach is only 55 mi long – not ninety.
 A common story for the name holds that early Europeans took three days to traverse the beach, with their horses typically able to cover thirty miles per day.
 According to the legend, the Europeans took this to mean that the beach was 90 miles long, failing to account for their slower speed due to the sand.
-Despite the popularity of this story, it is unclear whether there is any historical basis for this story, however.